 Disciplinary Probation with Loss of Privilege is a defined period of time during which a student is not in good disciplinary standing with the University.
 This sanction serves as an official notice that a student's continued membership at the University is conditional and dependent upon demonstrated and sustained compliance with University policy.
-Additionally, for the defined period of time, this sanction excludes a student from all extracurricular University privileges, including, without limitation: membership in student organizations; participation and/or attendance in non-academic activities, programs, and events; representing the University in intercollegiate and athletic teams and clubs; holding any elected or appointed office in a University recognized organization; and selection for extracurricular committees or programs.
+Additionally, for the defined period of time, this sanction excludes a student from all extracurricular University privileges, including, without limitation: membership in student organizations; participation and/or attendance in non-academic activities, programs, and events; representing the University recognized organization; and selection for extracurricular committees or programs.
 Eligibility for certain academic programs and campus residency may also be restricted.
 This sanction permits a student to pursue their academic course work and is the strongest sanction short of suspension.
 Additional violations of University policy or non-compliance with the conditions of this sanction will result in suspension or expulsion.